-The graphics community has a long history of exploring camera placement [6] and control systems, striving to be automatic and cinematic.
-For "offline" scenery special effects, motion control camera systems have been used since the work of computer graphics pioneer John Whitney in the 1950's [53].
-While programmable camera trajectories can help with stop motion animation, and with layered compositing of scenery and special effects, they require hiring of specialized crew, are usually constrained to a short track, and the systems ignore actors and other dynamic events.
-We therefore focus this review on the context of our system, so following and framing of actors in video.
-This includes stabilizing gimbals, visual active tracking, and the efforts in drone cinematography.
+The graphics community has a long history of exploring camera placement [7] and control systems [21], striving to be automatic and cinematic.
+For "offline" scenery special effects, motion control camera systems have been used since the work of computer graphics pioneer John Whitney in the 1950s [71].
+While programmable camera trajectories can help with stop-motion animation and with layered compositing of scenery and special effects, they require hiring specialized crew, are usually constrained to a short track, and the systems ignore actors and other dynamic events.
+Therefore, we focus this review on the context of our system: following and framing of actors in video.
+This includes stabilizing gimbals, visual active tracking, and efforts in drone cinematography.